BiaPyX/BiaPy-doc/source/tutorials/instance_seg/ovarian-reserve.rst

 #. **Prepare your data** — use your own 3D TIFF ovary images, or, if you do not have your own data yet, download the provided test dataset: ``raw_ovary.rar`` (13.0 GB) from `Zenodo <https://zenodo.org/records/19085211>`__ and unrar it to obtain the ``raw_ovary/`` folder (see `Data preparation`_ above for the expected directory layout).
 #. **Download the prediction configuration file**: :download:`ovarian-reserve-inference.yaml <ovarian-reserve-inference.yaml>`.
 #. **Edit two paths** in the YAML: set ``DATA.TEST.PATH`` to your ``raw_ovary/`` folder and ``PATHS.CHECKPOINT_FILE`` to the pretrained model checkpoint (see the `Inference configuration`_ section for details).
-#. **Run BiaPy** using the interface of your choice — step-by-step instructions for every option (GUI, Colab, Galaxy, Docker, CLI, API) are in the `Run inference`_ section below.
+#. **Run BiaPy** using the interface of your choice — step-by-step instructions for every option (GUI, Colab, Galaxy, Docker, Command line, API) are in the `Run predictions on new images`_ section below.

 Image and data requirements
 ***************************